-The University of Otago also has a range of other options for support.
-To discuss these options, please see the Head and/or Deputy Heads or contact AskOtago.
+The University of Otago and OUSA have a range of other options for support.
+To discuss these options, please see the Head and/or Deputy Heads or contact AskOtago (0800 808 098).

 STUDENT EMPLOYMENT

 During the year, casual employment opportunities sometimes become available in the College, and at our partner College, Salmond.
 These opportunities are usually in the kitchen as a kitchen hand.
 Please direct your enquiries to the Food Services Manager.